LuPro/SlabelFish/README.md

 Decodes to JSON for human readable editing, can reencode back to the slab binary format (encoder part WIP)

-With verbose output the decoding and encoding can be documented which is mostly to better document/explain the process for if developers are workin on their own decoder or encoder and the text documentation isn't detailed enough (or to debug their implementation).
+With verbose output the decoding and encoding can be documented which is mostly to better document/explain the process for if developers are working on their own decoder or encoder and the text documentation isn't detailed enough (or to debug their implementation).

 ## Dependencies
 Tested and developed with Python 3.9.6, but just Python >=3 should suffice (not validated)